dsevvv/DamageIndicatorsFree/README.md

 - Displays amount of damage dealt to an entity by creating a hologram.

-# Goals

-- Create a config that will allow users to control the features of SevDamageIndicators.

-- Create a blood splat animation when entities are hit.

 # Support

 This plugin may conflict with other hologram managers, please make an issue here on GitHub.
 I will do my best to work out all conflictions.